take her to appointments

 There’s no one type of caregiver.

 Most of us don’t even identify with the term “caregiver,” so how do we find support?
-Caregiving isn’t an issue that just effects women who are AARP aged.
+There’s no one demographic in caregiving, it touches everyone.
 We need organizations that will give us the support we need in the way we and our loved ones need.